-Business Organization and Systems (BBAC 1.4) Teaching Hours: 4 Total Credit: 4 Total Marks: 80 Group: Core Objective: The course aims to provide basic knowledge to the students about the
+Business Organization and Systems (BBAC 1.4) Teaching Hours: 4 Total Credits: 4 Total Marks: 80 Group: Core

-Objective: The course aims to provide basic knowledge to the students about the organization and management of a business enterprise.
+The course aims to provide basic knowledge to the students about the organization and management of a business enterprise.

-- i) To develop a basic idea about business organization and various forms of business organization - ii) To build up the conceptual, analytical, technical and managerial skills of students for efficient business organization - iii) To make them aware of the recent trends in business organization, familiarize them with the roles and responsibilities of Chairman, CEO & KMP - iv) To understand the concepts of E-Commerce, E-banking and E-business and be able to handle internet based transactions, make online payments and understand the various applications of E-Commerce - v) To develop entrepreneurial & employability skills among the students
+- 1. To develop a basic idea about business organization and various forms of business organization - 2.
+To build up the conceptual, analytical, technical and managerial skills of students for efficient business organization - 3.
+To make them aware of the recent trends in business organization, familiarize them with the roles and responsibilities of Chairman, CEO & KMP - 4.
+To understand the concepts of E-Commerce, E-banking and E-business and be able to handle internet-based transactions, make online payments and understand the various applications of E-Commerce - 5.
+To develop entrepreneurial & employability skills among the students

-Unit Contents I Nature and scope of business: Meaning and definition of business, characteristics, objectives of business, classification of business activities, Industry, Service, Commerce& Trade.
-Social Responsibility of Business towards different groups.
-II Forms of Business Units: Meaning, Characteristics, Advantages and Disadvantages of Sole Trader, Partnership, One Person Company, Private Company, Joint Stock Company Concept, Classification, Service sector business: - meaning, types including BPO and KPO, advantage its role in economy III Organization: Meaning, Definition ,Concept and functions of Organization, Principles of Organization, Types of Organization- Line and Staff, Modern types of organizations Project, Matrix, Formal and Informal Organization, Advantages and Disadvantages.
-IV Recent Trends in Business Organization: Internal constituents of the Business Organization; key managerial personnel (KMP); chairman- qualities of a cl hairman, powers, responsibil ities and l duties of a chairm an; (chief executiv e officer (CEO), role and resp onsibilities of the CEO; E-co mme erce, E-bus siness, Ebanking.
+11. On all and Unit Content ı Nature and scope of business: Meaning and definition of business, characteristics, objectives of business, classification of business activities, Industry, Service, Commerce& Trade.
+Social Responsibility of Business towards different groups. Ш Forms of Business Units: Meaning, Characteristics, Advantages and Disadvantages of Sole Trader, Partnership, One Person Company, Private Company, Joint Stock Company Concept, Classification, Service sector business: - meaning, types including BPO and KPO, advantage its role in economy Ш Organization: Meaning, Definition, Concept and functions of Organization, Principles of Organization, Types of Organization- Line and Staff, Modern types of organizations Project, Matrix, Formal and Informal Organization, Advantages and Disadvantages.
+IV Recent Trends in Business Organization: Internal constituents of the Business Organization; key managerial personnel (KMP); chairman- qualities of a chairman, powers, responsibilities and duties of a chairman; chief executive officer (CEO), role and responsibilities of the CEO; E-commerce, E-business, E-banking.

 - 1. Business Organisation, Jain, Khushpat, HPH, Mumbai - 2.
 Business Organisation & Management, C.P Bose, HPH, Mumbai - 3.
 Organisation, Sekhri, Arun, Himalaya Publishing House, Mumbai, 2014 - 4.
-Government and business policy, P.C.Jain, Galgotia Publishing Com, New Delhi
+Government and business policy, P. C. Jain, Galgotia Publishing Com, New Delhi

-Business Mathematics and Statistics (BBASFC 1.0) Teaching Hours: 4 Total Credit: 4 Total Marks: 80 Group: Core Skill Foundation Objective: The objective of this course is to familiarize students with the applications of mathematics and statistical techniques in business decision-making.
+Business Mathematics and Statistics (BBASFC 1.0) Teaching Hours: 4 Total Credits: 4 Total Marks: 80 Group: Core Skill Foundation

+The objective of this course is to familiarize students with the applications of mathematics and statistical techniques in business decision-making.